 Notwithstanding the preceding paragraph, if the Corporation files a Cash Flow Statement with the Trustee, it may deposit such Recoveries of Principal in the Bond Proceeds Account or the Revenue Account in lieu of applying such monies to purchase or redeem Bonds.
-See "Appendix B-Summary of Certain Provisions of the General Resolution-Bond Proceeds Account," "-Revenue Account" and "-Disposition of Recoveries of Principal" with respect to the right of the Corporation to apply prepayments of the Mortgage Loans for purposes other than the purchase or redemption of Bonds, and the right of the Corporation to withdraw surplus revenues in the Revenue Account from the pledge and lien of the General Resolution.
+See "Appendix B-Summary of Certain Provisions of the General Resolution-Bond Proceeds Account," "-Revenue Account" and "- Disposition of Recoveries of Principal" with respect to the right of the Corporation to apply prepayments of the Mortgage Loans for purposes other than the purchase or redemption of Bonds, and the right of the Corporation to withdraw surplus revenues in the Revenue Account from the pledge and lien of the General Resolution.
 See the description of the redemption provisions for the applicable series of Bonds in Part I of this Official Statement.
-For a list of the Series are not permitted and/or cross-calls out of the Series are not permitted, see "Appendix D-5-Cross-Call Provisions and Related Information."
+For a list of the Series are not permitted, see "Appendix D-5-Cross-Call Provisions and Related Information."
 For additional information regarding the Bonds Outstanding, see "BONDS OUTSTANDING UNDER THE PROGRAM" in Part II of this Official Statement.